Moor or Less Marvellous

 The Golden Lion Hotel, Northallerton

-Located on the High Street of the market town of Northallerton this traditional 3 star hotel is more or less the hub of the community.
-Two bars, one with an ancient well to peer down, a sizable dining room and cosy courtyard make up the public areas.
-All rooms are nicely furnished with the usual tea/coffee, flat screen t.v., hairdryer etc. and there are no single bedded rooms.
-Be warned there is no lift but then that’s not surprising as the building dates from 1730.
+Located on the High Street this traditional hotel is more or less the hub of the community.
+Two bars, one with an ancient well to peer down, a sizeable dining room and cosy courtyard make up the public areas.
+All rooms are nicely furnished with tea/coffee, flat screen t.v., hairdryer etc. and none are single bedded.
+Be warned there is no lift but then the building dates from 1730.
 Loads of character, loads of comfort and 6 real ales on tap!